 Testing Third-Party Services

 For tasks outside the graphical user interface—like database queries or file transfers—most tools offer specific functionalities or allow custom programming.
-However, simulating or truly connecting to external services can be tricky.
-Mock Services, such as SoapU or Postman, can, can replicate external services and facilitate efficient testing.
+However, simulating or truly connecting to external services might be tricky.
+Mock Services, such as SoapU or Postman, can replicate external services and facilitate efficient testing.

 How to Perform Automated Functional Testing

-On the one side, you have what we will call abstract or parametric test cases, and on the other hand, the so-called specific test cases or concrete test cases.
+On the one side, you have what we will call abstract or parametric test cases.
+On the other hand, there are the so-called specific test cases, also known as concrete test cases.

-On the other hand, there are concrete test cases, where abstract test cases have specific values, such as, for instance, the number “17”, or the “abcde” string, and “1.234.567-8” which could be said is a valid identifier.
+On the other hand, there are concrete test cases, where abstract test cases have specific values.
+For instance, they use the number “17” or the “abcde” string, and “1.234.567-8,” which could be considered is a valid identifier.
 These last ones are the ones you can actually execute and that’s why they’re also called “executable test cases”.

-It is important to make the distinction between these two “levels” as you will be working with them at different stages of the automation process in order to follow a data-driven testing approach, which differs greatly from simple scripting.
+It is important to distinguish between these two “levels” as you will work with them at different stages of the automation process.
+This is to follow a data-driven testing approach, which greatly differs from simple scripting.

-For automated test scripts, data-driven testing implies testing the application by pulling information from external data sources, like databases or spreadsheets, rather than directly coding data into test scripts.
-This method enhances flexibility since you can add diversity to your tests merely by extending your data set.
+For automated test scripts, data-driven testing involves testing the application by pulling information from external data sources, like databases or spreadsheets.
+Rather than directly coding data into test scripts, this method enhances flexibility.
+It allows you to add diversity to your tests merely by extending your data set.

 In other words, you parametrize the test case, allowing it to run with different data.
 The main goal is to be able to add more test cases by simply adding more lines to the test data file.